Bobby Bonds: San Francisco Giants (1968–1974)

-He hit a grand slam in his third at bat in his first major league game, June 25, 1968, becoming just the second player, and the first in MLB's modern era, to hit a grand slam in his debut game.
+Bonds was on the San Francisco Giants from 1968-1974.
+During his career with the Giants, he hit a grand slam in his third at bat in his first major league game, June 25, 1968, becoming just the second player, and the first in MLB's modern era, to hit a grand slam in his debut game.
 The first was Bill Duggleby in 1898.
 Bonds was named to the 1968 Topps All-Star Rookie Team.

 Bonds was remarkable during this era for his combination of power and speed but also for his propensity to strike out.